Futurama: Opening sequence

-Much like the opening sequence in The Simpsons with its chalkboard gags, Lisa’s sax solo, and couch gags, Futurama has a distinctive opening sequence featuring minor gags.
+Much like the opening sequence in The Simpsons with its chalkboard gags, Lisa's sax solo, and couch gags, Futurama has a distinctive opening sequence featuring minor gags.
 As the show begins, blue lights fill the screen and the Planet Express Ship flies across the screen with the title of the show being spelled out in its wake.
 Underneath the title is a joke caption such as "Painstakingly drawn before a live audience" or "When you see the robot: DRINK!"
 After flying through downtown New New York and past various recurring characters, the Planet Express ship crashes through a large screen showing a short clip from a classic cartoon.
-These have included clips from Quasi at the Quackadero, Looney Tunes shorts, cartoons produced by Fleischer Studios and Famous Studios, a short of The Simpsons from a Tracey Ullman episode, the show's own opening sequence in "The Devil's Hands Are Idle Playthings" or a scene from the episode.
-Most episodes in Season 6 use an abridged opening sequence, omitting the brief clip of a classic cartoon.
+These have included clips from Quasi at the Quackadero, Looney Tunes and Merrie Melodies shorts, cartoons produced by Fleischer Studios and Famous Studios, a short of The Simpsons from a Tracey Ullman episode, the show's own opening sequence in "The Devil's Hands Are Idle Playthings" or a scene from the episode.
+Most episodes in Season 6 and Season 7 use an abridged opening sequence, omitting the brief clip of a classic cartoon.
 "Rebirth", "That Darn Katz!", "Benderama", "Yo Leela Leela", "Decision 3012", "Forty Percent Leadbelly", "T.: The Terrestrial", "Leela and the Genestalk", and "Stench and Stenchability" have been the only episodes since "Spanish Fry" to feature a classic cartoon clip.
 Several episodes begin with a cold opening before the opening sequence, although these scenes do not always correspond with the episode's plot.
 The opening sequence has been lampooned several times within the show, in episodes including "That's Lobstertainment!", "The Problem with Popplers", as "Future-roma" in "The Duh-Vinci Code" and as "Futurella" in "Lrrreconcilable Ndndifferences".
 "Decision 3012" and "The Problem with Popplers" are the only episodes that directly tie into the opening, with Bender deliberately crashing the ship after seeing an advertisement for free beer in "Decision 3012", while in "The Problem with Popplers", Leela crashes through it during an ad for Popplers, with Fry saying "That's the second billboard you've crashed through this week!".
 "Viva Mars Vegas" features a unique handmade variant of the opening, using cardboard, plastic, and model ships guided by strings and rods.

 Series director Scott Vanzo has remarked on the difficulty of animating the sequence.
 It took four to five weeks to fully animate the sequence, and it consists of over 80 levels of 3D animation composited together.
 It takes approximately one hour to render a single frame, and each second of the sequence consists of around 30 frames.